baudelaine/ocp-esx/Install-OCP.md

 #### Check ansible can speak with every nodes in the cluster

+> :warning: Run this on Controller

 	ansible OSEv3 -m ping

 #### Check every nodes in the cluster can speak to registry.redhat.io

+> :warning: Run this on Controller

 	ansible nodes -a 'ping -c 2 registry.redhat.io'

 #### Set ansible hosts with you Redhat partner credential

+> :warning: Run this on Controller

 > :warning: Escape **'$'** character in your password if necessary.